 I stayed at the Langham in January 2017 for the first time in about 5 years.
-In between I had been to the Langham to visit the wonderful Artesian bar.
-The first time I stayed at the Langham I stayed in the standard Superior room and I can’t say I was overly impressed.
-I found the decor and room a bit dated.
+In between, I had been to the Langham to visit the wonderful Artesian bar.
+The first time I stayed at the Langham I stayed in the standard Superior room and I can’t say I was overly impressed, finding the decor and room a bit dated.
 Since then the hotel has been updating their rooms.
 This time, however, I was really impressed.

 The Langham celebrated its 150th anniversary in 2015.
 The hotel was opened in 1865 by HRH The Prince of Wales as Europe’s first ‘Grand Hotel’.
 It has a great location just a couple of minutes walk from Oxford Circus.

 We booked a special offer, only available if you join the Langham 1865 loyalty program, which is free.
 For £504 we got a complimentary upgrade to a Junior Suite, access to the Club lounge (which we already had with the suite) and a bottle of wine as our welcome amenity.
 We found out just before we were due to stay that the spa and pool would be closed.
 This had not been pointed out to us before, so we complained to the hotel and got offered another upgrade to a 1 bedroom suite.
 That would have cost £950 a night.
 Bizarrely, we also got offered complimentary access to the YMCA swimming pool!
 Not really in keeping with the Langham’s clientele I would suggest and needless to say, we did not go to the YMCA.